-Entering his 12th season in the NFL, Jason Witten is one of the top tight ends in NFL history and the leading pass-catcher in Cowboys history.
-A nine-time Pro Bowl selection and two-time NFL all-pro, Witten's 879 career receptions are the most ever by a Dallas Cowboy, and the second-most by a tight end in NFL history.
-His 9,799 career receiving yards ranks third all-time among NFL tight ends and is also a team record at that position.
-He is listed as the team's second all-time leader in receiving yards.
+In 14 NFL seasons, Jason Witten is one of the top tight ends in NFL history and he is the leading pass-catcher in the illustrious history of the Dallas Cowboys.
+A nine-time Pro Bowl selection and two-time NFL all-pro, Witten's 1,089 career receptions are the most ever by a Dallas Cowboy, and the second-most by a tight end in NFL history.
+His 11,888 career receiving yards ranks second all-time among NFL tight ends and is also a team record at that position.
+He is just 16 yards away from becoming the team's all-time leader in receiving yards (Michael Irvin has 11,904).
 In 2012, he set an NFL record for most catches by a tight end in a season (103) and most receptions by a tight end in a game (18).

 After a stellar career as a linebacker and tight end at Elizabethton High School, in which he was a consensus High School All-American selection and the USA Today Tennessee Player of the Year as a senior, Witten played his college ball at the University of Tennessee.